x1mdev/ReconPi/README.md

  - Implemented [subdomainDB](https://github.com/smiegles/subdomainDB)
  - Switched base OS: [Hypriot OS](https://blog.hypriot.com/downloads/), Docker ships by default.
  - Made a few changes to `install.sh` to get all the requirements needed for `recon.sh`
+ - Finished the curl POST request call to show data on the dashboard.
+ - Tested the `install.sh` and `recon.sh` scripts on a freshly installed RPi + Hypriot OS.